Colima: Geography

 The main rivers of the state are the Cihuatlán River, also called the Chacala, Marabasco, or Paticajo, which forms the state's border with Jalisco on the west; the Armería, which descends from the Sierra de Cacoma and crosses the state north–south into the Pacific, and the Coahuayana River, which forms Colima's eastern border with Michoacán.
 The Salado is another important river, which flows entirely within Colima before emptying into the Coahuayana.
 Many of the state's streams and arroyos empty into the Salado.

 Colima has a relatively short coastline, at 139 km (1.2% of Mexico's total).
 It extends from the Boca de Apiza to the Cerro de San Francisco in front of Barra de Navidad, Jalisco.

 Coastal lagoons include the Potrero Grande in Manzanillo along with the Miramar and the San Pedrito.
 On the Tecomán municipality coast there are the lagoons of Alcuzahua and Amela, with the Cuyutlán lagoon split between the municipalities of Armería and Manzanillo.
 Inland, there are various fresh water lakes, with the larger ones near the coast and smaller ones in the Valley of Colima.
 The valley lakes are fed by the runoff from the Colima Volcano and include the Carrizalillo, Las Cuatas, El Jabalí, El Calaboso, La María and La Escondida.

 The predominant climate is hot and relatively moist, with the coast particularly moist.
 One exception is the Tecomán municipality where the climate is dry and very hot.
 The mildest climates are in the municipalities of Comala and Cuauhtémoc.
-On the coast, the average temperature varies from between 24 and 26 °C and inland, at the highest elevations, the temperature averages between 20 and 22 °C.
+On the coast, the average temperature varies between 24 and 26 °C and inland, at the highest elevations, the temperature averages between 20 and 22 °C.

 Cropland covers 27% of the state's territory, with another 28% dedicated to pasture.
 Forest covers 35% with the rest composed of bodies of water and urban areas.
 Most wild vegetation in the west of the state consists of moderately deciduous rainforest of medium height.
 Plants that lose leaves do so in the dry season.
 These include commercially important trees such as red cedar, caobilla (Couratara guianensis), parota (Enterolobium cyclocarpum)—and trees locally known as primavera, rosa morada, habillo, payolo, pelillo, barsino, and salatón.
 From the west of Manzanillo and into the municipalities of Armería and Coquimatlán, there is rainforest of medium height with tree species such as copal (Bursera) and cuajilote (Parmentiera aculeatea), with some pines, oaks, and salt friendly mangrove forests and scrub.